Mental Capacity in Criminal vs Civil Proceedings (UK Guide 2026)

 Capacity in civil cases is not global.
 A person may lack capacity to manage complex finances but still have capacity to decide where they want to live.
 Similarly, capacity can fluctuate—common in dementia, brain injury, or mental illness.

-Role of the Court of Protection
+Role of the Court of Protection (England and Wales

 When disputes arise, the Court of Protection determines: